WeblateOrg/weblate/docs/admin/projects.rst

 To add new resource to translate, you need to create translation project first.
 The project is sort of shelf, in which real translations are folded.
-All subprojects in same project share suggestions and dictionary, also the translations are automatically propagated through the all subproject in single project (unless disabled in subproject configuration).
+All resources in same project share suggestions and dictionary, also the translations are automatically propagated through the all resource in single project (unless disabled in resource configuration).

 The project has only few attributes giving translators information about project.